Quinteto Contrapunto

 at dawn I'm going to Yoco

-because the plague has me crazy."
+because the plague is driving me crazy.”

 ⸻